-The Captain’s Bookshelf was established in 1976.
-We have been buying and selling secondhand and rare books in downtown Asheville North Carolina ever since.
-Our stock includes numerous signed books, first editions and fine leather bindings as well as a generous collection of quality secondhand material.
-Occasionally we hold exhibitions of original art and contemporary photography.
-We are interested in purchasing fine books in all fields as collections or as individual volumes.
-Open Tuesday - Saturday -10 AM to 6 PM, 31 Page Avenue, Downtown Asheville
+The Captain’s Bookshelf was established in 1976, buying and selling secondhand and rare books on an international level.
+Their stock includes numerous signed books, first editions and fine leather bindings as well as a generous collection of quality secondhand material.
+Occasionally they hold exhibitions of original art and contemporary photography.
+31 Page Avenue, Downtown Asheville

 Downtown Books and News has 35,000 used books along with American and European magazines and the largest selection of newspapers in town.
 Open everyday 8 AM- 6 PM (open until 8 PM on Thursday-Saturday), 67 N. Lexington Ave, downtown Asheville.